 Prepare Gelatin – While the mixture is heating, add the remaining 1/2 cup of room temperature water and gelatin to the bowl of a stand mixer.
 Stir to combine and let the gelatin “bloom.”

 Add To Mixer – Once the sugar mixture has reached 242-245 degrees, remove it form the heat.
-With the mixer on low, pour the hot syrup into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin mixture.
+With the mixer on low, pour the hot sugar mixture into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin mixture.

 Beat – Turn the mixer to medium high speed and beat the mixture for 5 minutes.